 There are several technical operations strategies that support a Disciplined DevOps mindset:

 - Solution monitoring.
 As the name suggests, this is the operational practice of monitoring running solutions and applications once they are in production.
 Technology infrastructure platforms such as operating systems, application servers, and communication services often provide monitoring capabilities that can be leveraged by monitoring tools (such as Microsoft Management Console, IBM Tivoli Monitoring, and jManage).
 However, for monitoring application-specific functionality, such as what user interface (UI) features are being used by given types of users, instrumentation that is compliant with your organization’s monitoring infrastructure will need to be built into the applications.
-Development teams need to be aware of this operational requirement or, better yet, have access to a framework that makes it straightforward to provide such instrumentation.
+Development teams need to be aware of this operational requirement or, better yet, have access to a toolkit that makes it straightforward to provide such instrumentation.

 - Standard platforms.
 Software development practices, such as continuous deployment and initial architecture envisioning, are enabled by consistency within your operational infrastructure.
 It is much easier to deploy to a handful of standard hardware configurations than it is to a myriad of unique ones.
 It is easier to deploy when there are consistent versions of infrastructure software (e.g. operating systems, databases, middleware, and so on) deployed across your environment.
 For example, all instances of your Oracle DB are 188.8.131.52, you don’t have 184.108.40.206, 220.127.116.11, and 18.104.22.168 installed in various places.
 Furthermore, it is much easier to make architecture decisions when there is consistency of infrastructure software packages in the first place.
 For example you standardize on Linuz for your server operating system, you don’t also have Windows, z/OS and others also in production (and if you do you’re actively retiring them).